-White Mulberry is a small fruit tree originating in China.
-It is typically 9 to 12 m (30 to 40 ft) tall, though occasionally reaches 20 m (65 ft) and develops a straight trunk with a pyramidal or rounded crown of gently weeping branches.
+White Mulberry is a fruit tree originating from China.
+Exceptional specimens may reach heights of up to 20 m (65 ft), though it is more typically a small tree 9 to 12 m (30 to 40 ft) tall and develops a straight trunk supporting a pyramidal or rounded crown of gently weeping branches.
 The bark is light grey, smooth becoming fissured on older trees.

-It comes in a range cultivars as a result of selective breeding over many years, with variation in fruit size, shape and colour, also plant size, including dwarf forms and with different heat and cold tolerances.
+As a result of selective breeding over many years, it comes in a range cultivars, with variation in fruit size, shape and colour, also plant size, including dwarf forms and with different heat and cold tolerances.

 The leaves are light glossy green, medium-sized and are in two forms, even on the same tree, either oval with smooth margins or palmate and deeply lobed.
 They are densely arranged in an alternate pattern along the stems and are deciduous, falling off the tree during seasonally dry or cool weather.